Contact Us Forum Customers Area

 boolean asciiOutput = true;

-// should integrity check information be appended
+// should integrity check information be appended, set to true for compatibility with GnuPG 2.2.8+

 boolean withIntegrityCheck = true;